Snort. Wheeze. Roar. If someone in your bedroom snores, there’s no ignoring it.

 Open your nose

 Opening your nasal passages at night can help cut down on snoring.
-Adhesive nasal strips placed on the bridge of the nose lift your nostrils open to improve airflow.
-Another option is nasal dilators, which you insert into the nostrils to expand the nasal opening.
+Adhesive nasal strips placed on the bridge of your nose lift your nostrils open to improve airflow.
+Another option is nasal dilators, which you insert into your nostrils to expand the nasal opening.
 Both strips and dilators are inexpensive and easy to find at the drugstore.

 Doctor-approved ways to stop snoring